joopringelberg/perspectives-react/README.md

 type | The qualified `psp:type` of the Context

-### Roles
+### Rollen
-A `Roles` Component makes selected roles available (including its Internal- and ExternalRole).
-Use the `Roles` Component to access Roles of the surrounding Context.
+A `Rollen` Component makes selected roles available (including its Internal- and ExternalRole).
+Use the `Rollen` Component to access Roles of the surrounding Context.

 Attribute | Description
 --- | ---